 This is a rare Hollywood feature that brings depth and dignity to its exploration of high school life.
 It's gritty and free of saccharine sentiment and Hollywood glitz.
 What makes it even more unusual is that much of their dialogue is delivered in Spanish (with meanings made clear for those who don't speak the language).

-Families can talk about the advantages and limitations of using movies to dramatize the real life events.
-Can movies tell the story in ways that other media, such as books or radio, can't?
+Families can talk about the advantages and limitations of using movies to dramatize real-life events.
+Can movies tell stories in ways that other media, such as books or radio, can't?
 Where do they fall short?
-How much of a story can one tell in the timespan of the typical movie?
+How much of a story can one tell in the time span of a typical movie?
 Who decides what's left out or what's emphasized?

 How did this movie attempt to convey the challenges these students face with the gangs in their community, families who don't understand the point of learning calculus when they could be earning a living, and the institutional shortcomings of the school itself?

 What are some other movies about an inspiring teacher who turns around the lives of their students?
 What are some similarities and differences in these movies?

 - In theaters: March 11, 1988

 - On DVD or streaming: May 18, 1999